Family Security ATM doesn’t have to be a high-risk decision.

 Family Security ATM: Machines

-- Just because an ATM machine is open and available 24 hours a day doesn’t mean it is safe to use it.
+- Just because an ATM is open and available 24 hours a day doesn’t mean it is safe to use it.
 Most ATM robberies occur at night between [8:00] PM and midnight.

-- Bank ATM robbers are usually males under 25 years of age and most work alone.
+- Bank ATM robbers are usually males under 25 years of age, and most work alone.

-- ATM robbers are usually nearby waiting for a victim to approach and withdraw cash.
+- ATM robbers are usually nearby, waiting for a victim to approach and withdraw cash.

 - Most ATM robbery victims are women and were alone when robbed.